Aliases for PDHA1 Gene

 GeneCards Summary for PDHA1 Gene

-PDHA1 (Pyruvate Dehydrogenase (Lipoamide) Alpha 1) is a Protein Coding gene.
-Diseases associated with PDHA1 include x-linked leigh syndrome and pyruvate dehydrogenase e1-alpha deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include pyruvate dehydrogenase (acetyl-transferring) activity and pyruvate dehydrogenase activity.
-An important paralog of this gene is BCKDHA.
+PDHA1 (Pyruvate Dehydrogenase E1 Subunit Alpha 1) is a Protein Coding gene.
+Diseases associated with PDHA1 include Pyruvate Dehydrogenase E1-Alpha Deficiency and Leigh Syndrome With Leukodystrophy.
+Among its related pathways are Signaling by GPCR and Central carbon metabolism in cancer.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity, acting on the aldehyde or oxo group of donors, disulfide as acceptor and pyruvate dehydrogenase activity.
+An important paralog of this gene is PDHA2.

 The pyruvate dehydrogenase complex catalyzes the overall conversion of pyruvate to acetyl-CoA and CO(2), and thereby links the glycolytic pathway to the tricarboxylic cycle.